matthewlehner/matthewlehner.net/source/2015-11-17-npm-basics-for-rubyists.html.markdown

   ↳ dependency-a v0.9
 ```

-Older versions of npm (pre 3.x) nested peer dependencies, which would mean that
+Older versions of npm (pre 3.x) nested peer dependencies, which meant that both
-both versions of `dependency-a` were included in your app bundle.
-For the front
+ versions of `dependency-a` were included in your app bundle.
+For the front end,
-end, this duplication meant the size of the compiled JavaScript would be much
+this duplication meant the size of the compiled JavaScript would be much larger
-larger than anticipated, and could create bugs from version errors.
+than anticipated, and could create bugs from version errors.

 As of npm 3.3 this dependency tree has been flattened.
 Peer dependencies must be
 installed explicitly, removing the duplication and allowing complete control
 over their versions.
-This removes the main advantage that other JavaScript
+Clearing up the nested dependency problem removes the main
-package managers (like Bower) had over npm.
+advantage that other JavaScript package managers (like Bower) had over npm.

 ### npm — Node Package Manager